 From time to time, we may be required to provide personal information in response to a valid court order, subpoena, government investigation, or as otherwise required by law.
 We reserve the right to report to law enforcement agencies any activities that we, in good faith, believe to be unlawful.
 We may release certain personal information when we believe that such release is reasonably necessary to protect the rights, property, and safety of others and ourselves.

 Family Educational Rights and Privacy Act (FERPA)

 The university’s registrar maintains copies of the official Azusa Pacific University Student Records Policy, which contains detailed information and procedures with regard to a student’s rights under FERPA.
-Students may obtain a copy of that written policy upon request to the Graduate and Professional Center: Registrar, Azusa Pacific University, PO Box 7000, Azusa, CA 91702-7000.
+Students may obtain a copy of that written policy upon request to the Student Services Center: Registrar, Azusa Pacific University, PO Box 7000, Azusa, CA 91702-7000.